 Volunteers fuel our operation.
-From sorting and packing books in our warehouse, to stocking Little Free Libraries, to running a book drive to benefit the Kids’ Book Bank, there are meaningful opportunities for individuals and groups of all ages to make an impact.
-Read what we are doing to maintain social distancing and safety in our warehouse as a result of the coronavirus pandemic.
+From sorting and packing, to running a book drive, to passing out books directly to kids, there are meaningful opportunities for individuals and groups of all ages to make an impact.

 Scroll down to see the ways you can get involved!

 Sort & Pack Books

 We welcome individuals (ages 13+) and groups of up to 20 people to sort and box books during our scheduled shifts.
 Browse, batch, and box books for distribution to organizations serving children and families in need.
 You’ll enjoy reminiscing with other volunteers about your favorite childhood books as you dig through hundreds of books and prepare them for young readers to discover.